jeremyreeder/gridscout/docs/index.md

 your actual location regardless of the base location that you used for your searches.
 If this is a serious problem for you, then don't use the aerial view.

-## Who are you, and why are you doing this?
-{:#jeremy}
-Professionally, I'm a corporate security analyst and a retired [bank-vault engineer][safehouse].
-I take an interest in the security of my home and my community, so I try to protect them as well.
-I have served as a firefighter, home security advisor, range safety officer, and intelligence officer.

-To protect your own home and community, you may wish to work with others who share your goals.
-An emergency response team, search & rescue group, emergency radio service, posse, or militia unit.
-{:.tangent}

-I created GridScout Map™ as a tool for defense analysts in my community.
-I share it to help anyone with similar mapping needs.
-I [blog][blog] occasionally about this and other manly topics as my manliness directs me, along with my buddy Leeroy.

-You can reach me at [jeremy@gridscout.net][jeremy].
-To encrypt the conversation, use [ProtonMail][protonmail] or an OpenPGP-based email client.
-Here's my [public key][jeremy-key].

-## How can I learn more about defense intelligence?
-Read [SHTF Intelligence: An Intelligence Analyst's Guide to Community Intelligence][shtf-intel], by Samuel Culper.
-It'll teach you the following:
-- Intelligence goals — tactical, operational, & strategic
-- How to organize an intelligence team
-- How to plan intelligence operations
-- What to look for and how to find it — OSINT, HUMINT, & COMINT
-- How to use map overlays for location intelligence — planning, battletracking, & reporting
-- How to generate useful intel reports — INTSUM, ORBAT, & SITTEMP

-For an overview of the topic, including some good examples of how your maps and map-related information could come in very handy, read the article [How to Build an Area Study for Emergencies and Community Security][area-study], courtesy of [Forward Observer][forward-observer].

 ## Blog
 Subscribe to [GridScout Gazette™][blog] to keep up on this and other manly pursuits.